mendhak/eleventy-satisfactory/README.md

 * Simpler post list page with headings and shortened excerpts
 * Moved date to bottom of article
 * Removed tags
-* External links and flickr photos in the footer
+* External links and photos in the footer
 * Removed site navigation, just use the 'external links'
 * Copyright in the footer
 * Opengraph tags generated for each page, including default image (see metadata.json)